oracle-devrel/technology-engineering/landing-zones/commons/lz_solution_definition.md

 Welcome to the [Landing Zone Framework (LZF)](/landing-zones/README.md) Solution Definition.

-This asset provides guidance on the future **landing zone design decisions**, and helps select the best **approach** and **solution** to setup and run your OCI Landing Zone.
+This asset provides guidance on the **landing zone design considerations**, and helps select the best **approach** and **solution** to setup and run your OCI Landing Zone.

-Using an OCI Landing Zone will enable a **secured OCI Tenancy**, with operational control and governance, ready to **onboard** and **run**  workloads with **network isolation** and with the right **segregation of duties** in the organization.
+An OCI Landing Zone sets the foundations for a **secure tenancy**, providing design **best practices** and **operational control** over OCI resources.
+A Landing Zone also simplifies the **onboarding** of **workloads** and **teams**, with clear patterns for **network isolation** and **segregation of duties** in the organization, which sets the cloud operating model for **day two operations**.

 &nbsp;

 ## **2. Design Considerations**

-Before choosing the approach and solution, it's important to understand the design considerations and related decisions to be made to successfully run OCI.
+Before choosing the approach and solution, it's important to understand a set of security, network, and operational considerations to successfully run OCI - or any cloud provider.

-In the next sections the design considerations are presented for security, network, and operations.
 It is recommended to iterate over these elements as they will guide the design process, simplify the understanding of OCI core resources, and clarify the day-two operations.

-Find [**here**](https://github.com/oracle-quickstart/terraform-oci-open-lz/blob/master/design/OCI_Open_LZ.pdf) an example of a complete **landing zone design** document following the proposed structure.
-Note that this document is a complete reference blueprint, simplified versions should be created, presenting objective design for each element.
+For tangibles examples, find [**here**](https://github.com/oracle-quickstart/terraform-oci-open-lz/blob/master/design/OCI_Open_LZ.pdf) an OCI landing zone design document matching these topics.

 &nbsp;